sony-string/auto-test-for-CP/README.md

 # (CLI) Auto Testing for Competition Programming Problems In Linux

-A CLI auto tester, allows input text generator program and output generator which use stdin/stdout written by C++.
+A CLI auto tester, allows input text generator program and output generator which use stdin/stdout This testing program is written by C++.

 ![demo1](./demo/demo1.PNG/)